 5/21/2024

-The Union reserves the right to withdraw this package proposal at any time, at its sole discretion and without penalty.
-If this package proposal is not accepted as written in its entirety and without modification as described, this proposal will be declared to be void and non-existent and the Union will return to bargaining from its language proposed prior to this package proposal.
+The University reserves the right to withdraw this package proposal at any time, at its sole discretion and without penalty.
+If this package proposal is not accepted as written in its entirety and without modification as described, this proposal will be declared to be void and non-existent and the University will return to bargaining from its language proposed prior to this package proposal.

 Article 24 - Tuition & Fees